O Scale Trains Submission Guidelines

 Manuscripts must be typed using upper and lower case letters.
 Text must be submitted in electronic format either by email or on a CD.
 We prefer text written in Microsoft Word but any word processor will produce a text-only file if you do not have Word.
 Do not waste a lot of time formatting text with bold or italics.

-Digital photos are preferred.
+Digital photos are required.
 Digital photos must be a minimum of 1.3 Mpixels for construction and “how-to” articles.
 If you are submitting a layout feature that may appear on the cover, we need photos that are at least 6 Mpixels.
 If in doubt, contact us by email and we’ll review your digital photos for suitability.

 Photos must be clearly labeled and noted where they go in the text.
 Do not make up long fancy names for photos.
 If you are building a model of a mill, for example, number the photos in sequence like this: mill_01, mill_02, mill_03, etc. Indicate the photos in your text like this: “Photo 1 (mill_01) shows the overall layout of the mill floor.
 Layout the floor as shown in Photo 2 (mill_02).”
 This way, we know exactly where each photo goes in your article.
 A few extra photos of the completed item should be included to make a header photo for the article.
+Please also create a text file of captions for your photos if the captions add information beyond what is contained in the actual article.

 The same naming rules apply for illustrations and drawings, except that illustrations and drawings are called out as Figures, e.g., Fig. 1, Fig. 2, etc.